 It is also sold as a pre made pancake mix in the powdered form.
 I can’t stand store bought pancake mix I always prefer this homemade version which I am sure you will love, the difference will be obvious to you.

-Sweetcorn fritters is a great way to get some veggies into breakfast or snacks.
+Sweetcorn fritters, a great way to get some vegetables into your breakfast or snacks.
 They are soft and fluffy also simple and easy to make especially if you are in a rush and need to throw breakfast together.
 When you bite into your fritter, the sweet juicy corn kernels burst in your mouth, how delicious is that?

 The sight of fresh carrots always makes me want to buy them.
 There is something attractive and appealing about the orange and green combo that spells healthy.
 This translates to whatever I use carrots for, like when I make my moist carrot cake, I feel It’s healthy, a vegetable cake after all.
 Well, that is how I console myself on the rare occasion I over indulge on carrot cake.
 Same goes with coleslaw, carrot orange juice, beetroot slaw etc.